DavidARivkin/usco-fs-store/README.md

 -------------------
 This repository contains both the:
 - node.js version:
-local-store.coffee in the src folder
+fs-store.coffee in the src folder
-- polymer.js/browser version which is a combo of lib/local-store.js (browserified version of the above) local-store.html
+- polymer.js/browser version which is a combo of lib/fs-store.js (browserified version of the above) fs-store.html

 How to generate browser/polymer.js version (with require support):